Policy

 1.6 Promote collateral diversity, and avoid excessive concentration in illiquid or highly correlated assets.

-1.7 Restrict re-hypothecation of collateral and support mechanisms that maintain sufficient liquidity for redemption or automated liquidation.
+1.7 Restrict re-hypothecation of collateral and support mechanisms that maintain sufficient liquidity for exchange or automated liquidation.
 Limit collateral types, prevent recursive rehypothecation, apply conservative haircuts to reused assets, and provide clear collateral transparency for users

 1.9 Commit to disclosures of collateral composition and valuation through transparent dashboards, supported by periodic third-party audits, where feasible, formal verification of key smart contract components.